MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 ```

 ### -SCLOver
 **Note**: This parameter is functional only in on-premises Exchange.
+This condition doesn't work in the cloud-based service.

 This parameter specifies a condition or part of a condition for the rule.
 The name of the corresponding exception parameter starts with ExceptIf.

-This exception is available on Mailbox servers and Edge Transport servers.
-This condition is not available or functional in the cloud-based service due to how the service filtering stack works.
+This condition is available on Mailbox servers and Edge Transport servers.

 The SCLOver parameter specifies a condition that looks for the SCL value of messages.
 Valid values are: